timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
-Check out my current project `Rho` a system for peer-to-peer Geospatial Intelligence.

 Software and Mathematics are a life long process of learning for me.
 This site has a small collection of my work, and work that builds on open source.

+My current project `Rho` a system for peer-to-peer Geospatial Intelligence.
 ![A globe partitioned into hexagons](images/geotools.png)

 # Services I offer